IBM/operand-deployment-lifecycle-manager/docs/install/install-with-kind.md

 ### 1. Update OperandConfig and OperandRegistry custom resource

-Meta Operator defines three custom resource definitions `OperandConfig`, `OperandRequest` and `OperandRegistry` and it creates two example custom resources for `OperandConfig` and `OperandRegistry`.
+Operand Deployment Lifecycle Manager defines three custom resource definitions `OperandConfig`, `OperandRequest` and `OperandRegistry` and it creates two example custom resources for `OperandConfig` and `OperandRegistry`.

 For the `OperandConfig`,
 `OperandConfig` defines the individual common service CR info: